NCAS-CMS/cfdm/docs/source/tutorial.rst

 ----

-The domain of the CF data model describes the locations of the field construct's data and is represented by the `Domain` class.
+The domain of the CF data model is *not* a construct, but is defined collectively by various other metadata constructs included in the field construct.
+It is represented by the `Domain` class.
 The domain instance may be accessed with the `~Field.get_domain` method of the field construct: